PowerDNS/pdns/pdns/README-dnsdist.md

 Compiling
 ---------
-`dnsdist` depends on libsodium, boost, Lua or luajit and a pretty recent C++ compiler (g++ 4.8 or higher, clang 3.5).
+`dnsdist` depends on boost, Lua or luajit and a pretty recent C++ compiler (g++ 4.8 or higher, clang 3.5).
+It can optionally use libsodium for encrypted communications with its client.

 Examples
 --------

+The absolute minimum configuration:

+# dnsdist 2001:4860:4860::8888 8.8.8.8

+This will listen on 0.0.0.0:53 and forward queries to the two listed IP addresses, with a sensible load balancing policy.

-Here is a minimal configuration:
+Here is a more complete configuration:

 ```
 $ cat /etc/dnsdist.conf